-NON-REFUNDABLE COURSE FEES, KIT FEE, EXTERNSHIP FEE AND TEXTBOOK FEES included in the institutional refund calculation charts shown below.
+NON-REFUNDABLE COURSE FEES, KIT FEE, EXTERNSHIP FEE AND TEXTBOOK FEES

 Amounts billed for all course fees, kit fees, and externship fees, as well as textbook fees for cosmetology career programs only, are not included in tuition; these separately billed fees are non-refundable for students that withdraw or are terminated after the first day of class.
 Externship Fees are billed in the last quarter (12 weeks) of a student's program.
 Amounts billed for all fees are not